In this article, I am going to talk about the 3 reasons that I believe chatbots fail.

 2 The assumption that "There are no errors in a conversation"

-I think that is what the current bot framework creators are doing when they say things like "In a conversation, there are no errors".
+I sometimes feel that is what the current bot framework creators are saying when they say things like "In a conversation, there are no errors".

 Unfortunately, there certainly are errors in a conversation.